 This is an easy French bread recipe, and since I make it at least once a week I figured it was time to share it.
 What’s great about this recipe as opposed to others is it makes just one small loaf.
 It serves about 4 people, so I guess you could call it a mini loaf or maybe a mini baguette.Jump to Recipe

 It's not exactly artisan style bread since there's no sponge involved and it has a short rising time, but it's still a good bread for serving with dinner.
 When I was younger I kneaded the dough by hand and made rather heavy loaves.
 These days I use a stand mixer or food processor to get the dough to the smooth and elastic stage.

 My loaves tend to turn out different every time based on whether I use all-purpose or bread flour, how much water I add, and how lazy I am with shaping.
-Some of the uglier Easy French Bread loaves taste better than the pretty loaves.
+Some of the not-so-attractive Easy French Bread loaves taste better than the pretty loaves.

 And some loaves have more flavor due to toppings.
 For instance, every so often I'll put a layer of minced dried garlic, onions, poppyseeds and sesame seeds on top -- same as you'd get on an Everything Bagel.

 Enjoy the bread, and make sure to serve it with some really good extra virgin olive oil.

 Here's the latest photo, which as you can see was made without a baguette pan.
 I just ordered a baguette pan and am going to see how much of a difference it makes.
 Also, this loaf is topped with Trader Joe's Everything But the Bagel seasoning.

 - 1 ⅓ cups bread or all-purpose flour I always weigh out 6 ½ oz